JakeWharton/NormallyClosed/README.md

 ### Why?

-- I had two Raspberry Pi 3b boards lying around and paternity leave time.
+I had two Raspberry Pi 3b boards lying around and paternity leave time.

+### How do I access this outside of my home network?

+This is your problem!

+I personally use WireGuard to jump into my home network and connect directly to each Pi.

 # License